celogeek/go-comic-converter/README.md

     	Add an embeded panel view.
 On kindle you may not need this option as it is handled by the kindle.
   -limitmb int
-    	Limit size of the ePub: Default nolimit (0), Minimum 20
+    	Limit size of the ePub: Default nolimit (0), Minimum 20 -strip
+    	Strip first directory from the TOC if only 1

 Default config:
   -show